redstone-finance/redstone-oracles-monorepo/packages/fuel-connector/README.md

 const paramsProvider = new ContractParamsProvider({
   dataServiceId: "redstone-main-demo",
   uniqueSignersCount: 1,
-  dataFeeds: ["ETH", "BTC"],
+  dataPackagesIds: ["ETH", "BTC"],
 });
 ```

 The `yourWalletOrProvider` param is needed to be passed for testnet usage.
-For the local network it can remain
+For the local network, it can remain
 undefined.

 Now you can access any of the contract's methods by invoking the code: